Cristian Ansaldi: Torino

 On 31 August 2017, Ansaldi joined Torino on a two-year loan deal, with the agreement including an obligation to buy the player permanently.
 He made his debut for Torino on 20 September 2017, away against Udinese, won 3–2.
 He scored his first goal for the club on 31 March 2018, in a 4–0 win against Cagliari.

 Parma

 On 22 August 2022, Italian Serie B club Parma announced the signing of Ansaldi on a permanent deal.

+On 15 October 2024, in an interview with a media, Ansaldi announced that he had retired from professional football.

 International career

 Ansaldi was called for Argentina on 14 November 2009, for a friendly game against Spain.

-In May 2018 he was named in Argentina’s 23 man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Argentina's 23 man squad for the 2018 World Cup in Russia.